-- (a) Building styles and materials traditionally found in New Paltz are required. - (i) Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
+- (a) Building styles and materials traditionally found in New Paltz are required (see Appendix C Pictures 24-27). - (i) Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
 Fiber-cement siding is an acceptable material for new construction when it holds a similar texture, reveal, and appearance to wood siding.
 Vinyl, plastic and metal siding are prohibited. - (ii) Building shape and massing.
 New buildings should replicate the massing of structures within the Village of New Paltz.
-Mass is the overall bulk of a building and footprint is the land area it covers. - (iii) Using compatible roof forms and shapes is another way to incorporate features from buildings within the Village of New Paltz. - (b) Building footprint: 10,000 square foot maximum. - (c) The front building façade and main entrance shall face the public street.
+Mass is the overall bulk of a

+- building and can be varied by changes in setback, shapes (flat to circular), color, facade details (cornices), and roofline (parapet addition on right side of building). - (iii) Using compatible roof forms and shapes is another way to incorporate features from buildings within the Village of New Paltz. - (b) Building footprint: 10,000 square feet maximum. - (c) The front building façade and main entrance shall face the public street.
 A secondary building entrance facing a rear or side parking lot is strongly encouraged. - (d) A drive-thru window is permitted if: 1) it is located at the rear of the building; 2) it is integrated architecturally into the building; and 3) it requires no separate access to a public street or additional curb cuts.